Board of Review

 Regina S. Adams

-Regina S. Adams is a member of the N.C.
-Department of Commerce Board of Review.
-She was appointed by Gov. Roy Cooper on March 31, 2022, to serve on the Board of Review on an interim basis and then confirmed as a member of the board by the General Assembly.
-She serves as the representative of the employees.
+Regina S. Adams is a member of the Board of Review.
+She was initially appointed by Gov. Roy Cooper on March 31, 2022 to serve on the Board of Review on an interim basis and then unanimously confirmed by the General Assembly.
+She was reappointed by Gov. Josh Stein in April 2025 and unanimously confirmed by the General Assembly for a second term, July 1, 2025 through June 30, 2029.
+She serves as Vice Chair and the representative of the employees.

-Regina has extensive experience in Employment Security Law due to her 30 years of employment in various positions with the N.C.
-Department of Commerce Division of Employment Security.
-Regina served as DES’s Rulemaking Coordinator and performed all rulemaking duties in accordance with N.C.
+Ms. Adams is a graduate of the University of North Carolina at Chapel Hill and the North Carolina Central University School of Law.
+She also received her Master of Science degree in Information Sciences from North Carolina Central University School of Library and Information Sciences.
+She has practiced law for 35 years.
+Ms. Adams has extensive experience in Employment Security Law due to her 33 years of employment in various positions with the Employment Security Commission and N.C.
+Department of Commerce, Division of Employment Security.
+Those positions included Appeals Referee, Acting Chief Appeals Referee and staff attorney.
+She served as DES’s Rulemaking Coordinator and performed all rulemaking duties in accordance with N.C.
 Gen. Stat.
 Ch. § 150B.
-She also served as the subject matter expert, tester, lead coach and trainer for DES’s Legal Services Section and the Board of Review in the implementation of the Southeast Consortium for Unemployment Benefits Integration (SCUBI), a modernized core unemployment insurance benefits system.
+She also served as the subject matter expert, tester, lead coach and trainer for DES’s Legal Services Section in the implementation of the Southeast Consortium for Unemployment Benefits Integration (SCUBI), a modernized core unemployment insurance benefits system.
+Ms. Adams currently serves in this role for the Board of Review in the implantation of continuing applications for SCUBI.

 The Offices of the Board of Review are located in the Daniels Building of the Division of Employment Security at 700 Wade Ave., Raleigh, N.C.
 The Board of Review is open to the public by appointment.
-The phone number for the Board of Review is 984-236-6005 and the Email is BOR@nccommerce.com.
-This email is for Board of Review inquiries and responses only.
+The phone number for the Board of Review is 984-236-6005 and the Email is BOR@nccommerce.comThis email is for Board of Review inquiries and responses only.
 The Board of Review does not receive, schedule or hold First Level Appeals hearings.
 Learn more about filing an appeal.

 If you need assistance with a regular unemployment claim, please contact the customer call center at 888-737-0259.